Introduction/Executive Summary

 Key Purchasing Processes & Systems

-The use of the City Deal Benefits system to embed, monitor and realise both our City Deal Project Community Benefits, but also consideration of the wider organisational benefits of utilising the system, is a key feature of our forward programme reviews.
+The use of the City Deal Cenefits system to embed, monitor and realise both our City Deal Project Community Benefits, but also consideration of the wider organisational benefits of utilising the system, is a key feature of our forward programme reviews.

 The remit of Procurement within the Organisation has the following objectives: